Mortgage Refinance Calculator

 If you want to lower your monthly payment, take out cash for a home renovation project, or consolidate household debts, refinancing your mortgage might be a solution for you.
 There are different reasons for refinancing your mortgage.
 Some homeowners want to change their loan terms, so they make smaller payments on the loan over a longer period.
 Others are interested in a change to a shorter-term loan, which includes paying over less time and larger payments to own their home faster.

-Whether you want to refinance for easier payments or get access to cash to pay off other debts, our Mortgage Refinance Calculator can help you see how your monthly payment and interest rate could change based on refinancing the loan.
+Whether you want to refinance for more manageable payments or get access to cash to pay off other debts, our Mortgage Refinance Calculator can help you see how your monthly payment and interest rate could change based on refinancing your loan.

-1Our financial calculators are provided as a free service to our members.
-The information supplied by these calculators is from various sources based on calculations we believe to be reliable (but are not guaranteed, explicit or implied) regarding their accuracy or applicability to your specific circumstances.
-All examples are hypothetical and are for illustrative purposes, and are not intended to provide investment advice.
+1Our financial calculators are provided as a free service to our Members.
+The information these calculators supply is from various sources based on calculations we believe to be reliable (but are not guaranteed, explicit, or implied) regarding their accuracy or applicability to your specific circumstances.
+All examples are hypothetical and illustrative and do not intend to provide investment advice.
 TDECU does not accept any liability for loss or damage whatsoever, which may be attributable to the reliance on and use of the calculators.
 Use of any calculator constitutes acceptance of the terms of this agreement.
-TDECU recommends you to find a qualified professional for advice with regard to your personal finance issues.
+TDECU recommends finding a qualified professional for advice about your personal finance issues.